|Aurora Borealis! |

 Serve at room temperature for best flavor and texture.

-7 oz bittersweet
+7 oz bittersweet chocolate

 In double boiler, melt chocolate, butter and confectioner's sugar.
 Whip salt, eggs and yolks in mixer until lemon yellow.